relsqui/screenguppy/README.md

 which one you want to keep, you can comment out the other one temporarily by adding a # at the beginning of that line.

-Finally, if you're already running a screen, reread the configuration file by typing `C-a :` and then `source ~/.screenrc`.
+Finally, if you're already running a screen, re-run the configuration file by typing `C-a :` and then `source ~/.screenrc`.
 If you see errors about the screenguppy command not being found, type `C-a :` and then `setenv PATH "$PATH:$HOME/bin"`.